 Home

-The Community Engagement, Design and Research Center (CEDaR) partners with Colorado and abroad communities to help build resilient and equitable cities and neighborhoods.
+The Community Engagement, Design and Research Center (CEDaR) partners with Colorado and communities abroad to help build resilient and equitable cities and neighborhoods.
 CEDaR’s goal is to stimulate research and teaching on critical urban challenges, leading to innovations in design, policy and programs.
 Our work is rooted in a philosophy of engaged research integrated with service.

 News